 The information below is provided by Becki’s husband, Denny.
 The discussion of technical terms is my layman’s understanding, based on considerable reading and research and discussions with several professionals.
 I strive to be as straightforward and accurate as possible.

 My purpose is not to focus on Becki’s challenges, but rather to share information that may be helpful to others.
 Thousands of people affected by stroke and aphasia, as well as many other diseases and disabilities, have challenges far greater than Becki’s.
-See examples of people affected by stroke and aphasia at Faces of Aphasia.
+See examples of people affected by stroke and aphasia at Aphasia Stories.

 Becki is thankful and feels very blessed for the life she has been able to experience, despite her strokes and aphasia.
 Although our life may have been different than we initially envisioned, God had a different plan.
 We accept that His plan likely turned out far better than our plan would have transpired.

 Strokes can be classified into 2 main categories – ischemic strokes and hemorrhagic strokes.
 Ischemic strokes are caused by blockage of an artery (or, in rare instances, a vein).
 Hemorrhagic strokes, which Becki had, are caused when an artery in the brain leaks or bursts (i.e., bleeding occurs).

 Hemorrhagic strokes can be divided into 2 main categories: intracerebral hemorrhage, when bleeding is from the blood vessels within the brain; and subarachnoid hemorrhage, when bleeding is in the subarachnoid space (the space between the brain and the membranes that cover the brain).
 Hemorrhagic strokes comprise about 15 percent of all strokes and are more often fatal.